Dumont, New Jersey: Emergency services

-The Dumont Police Department, comprised of 34 officers, operates out of the Borough Hall and protects and serves the community around the clock.
+The Dumont Police Department, comprised of 36 officers and 8 dispatchers, operates out of the Borough Hall and protects and serves the community around the clock.
 The police department also includes volunteer reserve officers.
 The department's Chief of Police is Luke Totten.

-The fire department is manned by approximately 80 volunteer firefighters located at four different fire houses throughout the borough.
-Nick Medina of Truck Company 2 is Chief of the Department (210), Mark Abdulla of Independent Hose Company is Deputy Chief (211), and Mike Stevens of Engine/Rescue Company 3 is Battalion Chief (212).
+The fire department is staffed by approximately 80 volunteer firefighters located at four different fire houses throughout the borough.
 The Dumont Fire Department responds to between 400 & 500 calls per year, including mutual aid to neighboring municipalities including Tenafly, Bergenfield, Cresskill, New Milford, Oradell, River Edge, and the Northern Valley towns when needed.
 The Dumont Fire Department is equipped with eight pieces of apparatus (four engines, one ladder, one rescue, one squad, and a utility truck) at the following locations: